angarsky/diveintopython/learn/modules/popular_modules.md

 pip install requests
 ```

-Once you’ve installed the Requests module, you can use it to send requests to web servers via Python.
+Once you’ve installed the Requests library, you can use it to send requests to web servers via Python.
 Below is a simple code example that demonstrates how to use the Requests module to request `data` from a website:

 ```python
 import requests